-Mixed Population Development - A public housing development for elderly and disabled families.
+Mixed Population Development – A public housing development for elderly and disabled families.

-Multifamily Housing Development - For purposes of Section 504, means a development containing five or more dwelling units.
-24 CFR § 8.3.
+Multifamily Housing Development – For purposes of Section 504, means a development containing five or more dwelling units; 24 CFR § 8.3.

-National - A person who owes permanent allegiance to the United States, for example, as a result of birth in a United States territory or possession; 24 CFR § 5.504.
+National – A person who owes permanent allegiance to the United States, for example, as a result of birth in a United States territory or possession; 24 CFR § 5.504.